An open API service indexing awesome lists of open source software.

 - Upload with platformio

-## Picture
+## Pictures

-Two fully 3d printed prototypes were built
+Two fully 3d printed prototypes were built based on `esp32_loraprs` modem board.

-List of peripherals used
+List of peripherals used.